shiddy/shiddy.github.io/source/posts/Setting_up_GPG_and_Hardware_Tokens.md

 Here we are setting the state of the touch behavior for all our subkeys on our smart card.
 We have a few states to choose from.
 If you would like to read more about them you can read them with `ykman openpgp set-touch -h`.

-Unless you are doing any scripting where you would need to ssh to a bunch of places over some reasonable periof of time, set your policy to `Cached` instead of `On`, and if you don't want anyone to change this policy on your smartcard, you can set `fixed` or `cached-fixed` so that it can't be changed apart from a factory reset of the yubikey.
+Unless you are doing any scripting where you would need to ssh to a bunch of places over some reasonable period of time, set your policy to `Cached` instead of `On`, and if you don't want anyone to change this policy on your smart card, you can set `fixed` or `cached-fixed` so that it can't be changed apart from a factory reset of the yubikey.

 ```b
 POLICY="On"